okfn/opendatasurvey/doc/deploy.md

 ### Step-by-Step

+* Ensure that you have access to all accounts required to complete the deployment of a census instance to the Census Farm.
+You will need:
+    * The ability to deploy an instance to Heroku, and subsequently collaborate (share access) with sysadmin@okfn.org
+    * The ability to access the 'opendatacensus-shared' Google Cloud account, in order to configure the auth flow for the instance
+    * If you are maintaining multiple instances, you will need to have already been added as a collaborator on each of them.
+Write to census@okfn.org if you are unsure (you can also try to read the logs via `heroku logs --app {app_name}`, which will not work if you do not have correct permissions)
 * Open the [census instance spreadsheet][instance].
 You should add relevant info to this as you do next steps.
 * Boot a config spreadsheet (copy the template config - [city template][city-config] or [generic template][config])